slither-on-xian/Documentation/How to purchase SSS.md

 1. **Connect Your Wallet**
    - If you don't have one, install a Solana wallet like [Phantom](https://phantom.app/) which is preferred for bridging.
    - Procure SOL through your preferred means.
    - Go to [Raydium Swap](https://raydium.io/swap/?inputMint=sol&outputMint=GnaXkbmMV1zGK6bRCQnM9Jd6Jv2Hjw5b2PFVBaKEE5At).
-This link takes you to the direct swap page.
+This link takes you to the direct swap page for the token GnaXkbmMV1zGK6bRCQnM9Jd6Jv2Hjw5b2PFVBaKEE5At which is the wrapped $XIAN token on Solana.
    - Click "I understand, confirm" for the $XIAN trading pair:

      ![Screenshot of confirming](pictures/confirm_on_raydium.png)